310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% endbubble %}
 {% bubble Madara %}
 Hahaha!
-It’s not like I wanna scare people or anything, but every time I greet someone, they get jumpy for some reason.
+It’s not like I wanna scare people or anything, but eeevery time I greet someone, they get jumpy for some reason.

 …Am I really that scary?